mayeths/lua.lua/README.md

 ### Dependence

 This project is build on the top of Lua 5.3.3, which has `Integer`, `Package`, and other useful features.
-Lua 5.4 and higher have changed the bytecode header, so it's not compatible with them at the moment.
+Lua 5.4 and higher have changed the header of binary chunk, so lua.lua is not compatible with them at the moment.

 <details>